 Duty Free Allowance

 How much can you bring back?
 Well, the duty-free allowance (following trips of 48 hours or more) for bringing wine back to Canada is only 1.5 litres per person which is a rather miserly 2 bottles.
 You are allowed to bring back 8.5 litres of beer but only 2 bottles of wine.
 See CBSA site for the limits.
 If you are within the duty-free allowance, you won't have to pay anything extra.
-If you are lucky and have a nice customs person (of which there are quite a few), you might be allowed to bring back a bit more.
-There is zero duty-free allowance for alcohol for trips of less than 48 hours.
+Technically, there is zero duty-free allowance for alcohol for trips of less than 48 hours.
+If you are lucky and have a nice customs person (of which there are quite a few), you might be allowed to bring back more.

 Charges & Fees Above Duty Free Allowance (For Wine Accompanying Traveller - Not for Wine that is Shipped Separately)